 A basic policy will cover you for a lot of your pet’s health-related expenses, but not everything.
 That’s why pet insurance companies will offer add-ons.

 If you want to maximize your coverage, Lemonade offers a Preventative and Wellness package, or an Extended Accident and Illness package.

 The Preventative and Wellness package covers extras that you’re probably already paying for, like routine vaccines.
-It also gives you access to free online vet chat and health reminders.
+It also gives you access to free online vet chat.
 The Extended Accident and Illness package offers perks like physical therapies and acupuncture.